kohkimakimoto/essh/README.md

 $ essh example hogehoge
 ```

-In the task, You can get payload from standard input.
+In the task, You can get the payload from standard input.

 ```lua
 task "example" {